Pingyao — The Best Representative of a Traditional Chinese Han City

 What Is the Ancient City of Pingyao?

-Pingyao, or the Ancient City of Pingyao, is a UNESCO World Heritage Site, with great architectural, historical, and cultural values.
+The Ancient City of Pingyao is a UNESCO World Heritage Site, with great architectural, historical, and cultural values.

-Firstly constructed between 827 BC to 782 BC as a military site garrisoned by general Yin Jifu and his soldiers, Pingyao gradually developed into a normal city for civilians to live in.
+Firstly constructed between 827 BC to 782 BC as a military site garrisoned by general Yin Jifu and his soldiers, it gradually developed into a normal city for civilians to live in.

-In the year 1370, the city Pingyao was rebuilt and expanded, and its city wall was reconstructed and solidified, which stayed basically the same way in the next six centuries.
+In the year 1370, Pingyao was rebuilt and expanded, and its city wall was reconstructed and solidified, which stayed basically the same way for the next six centuries.

 The city's prosperity reached its peak in the 19th and early 20th centuries when Pingyao was the financial center of China.

 Pingyao experienced its ups and downs, together with the history of China; but all the building complex of this city barely changed much over time, and together, they are showing people what a traditional Han county-level city in history looks like.

 Courtyard of A Traditional Dwelling